 What is Water Control?

 Water Control is 95% of the fight.
 But mosquitoes can breed in a bottle cap of water.
-Gutters, flower pots (empty ones) and trash.recycling cans turn upside down can hold enough water to breed mosquitoes.
-If you have a leaf blower go around your yard blowing possessions in your yard, if you see a hint of water blowing, movie the item indoor.
-Also google or type www.MosquitoRemediation.com, there are a number o services that spray yards to knock down populations of mosquitoes.
-Remember only female mosquito bites, and they only bite to lay eggs, so if you get bitten it means the mosquito needs blood to lay eggs and will, which increases the mosquito population.
+Gutters, flower pots (empty ones) and trashcans.
+Recycling cans turned upside down can hold enough water to breed mosquitoes.
+If you have a leaf blower go around your yard blowing possessions in your yard, if you see a hint of water blowing, move the item indoor.
+Also google or type www.MosquitoRemediation.com, there are a number of services that spray yards to knock down populations of mosquitoes.
+Remember only female mosquito bite, and they only bite to lay eggs, so if you get bitten it means the mosquito needs blood to lay eggs which increases the mosquito population.

 Does the Zika Virus Infection cause birth defects?